 This will give you access to a map of the different sections in St. Patrick’s Cemetery.
 Scroll down to access a particular section.
 Once there you can click to enlarge the section and see the grave concession holder’s name.

 This will allow you to research your ancestors buried in Mount Hermon Cemetery, Sillery, now Quebec City.
 It covers interments from 1848 to 1904.

 This will give you to access to many genealogical sources for North America including Quebec.
 Click on SEARCH, scroll down to the world map, click on Canada.
 You may want to open a free account to facilitate the viewing of documents.

 This site includes data on Megantic County and St. Sylvestre genealogy, community and migration history.

-The site includes a wealth of information including the following four sources.
+The Bibliothèque et Archives nationales du Québec site includes a wealth of information including the following sources.

 If you have family who lived/died in Montreal, the following three sites are valuable tools.

 To carry out research on your ancestors in Ireland is more of a challenge.
-This site will gives you access to Griffith-valuations, a valuable research tool to help establish or confirm your ancestors’ geographical position in Ireland.
+This site will give you access to Griffith-valuations, a valuable research tool to help you establish or confirm your ancestors’ geographical position in Ireland.